 The total loan can differ depending on where the student lives and studies as well as household income.

-If you have employees with student loans, HMRC will instruct you how to calculate and deduct the correct amounts from payroll.
-Payslips must also show the deductions so they employee can see how much is begin repaid each pay period.
+If you have employees with student loans, HMRC will instruct you on how to calculate and deduct the correct amounts from payroll.
+Payslips must also show the deductions so the employee can see how much is being repaid each pay period.